Taurine for Longevity: Clinical Evidence & Guide 2026

 Combine that with solid human evidence for cardiovascular benefits, exercise performance improvements, an age-related decline that supplementation can reverse, and one of the cleanest safety profiles in the supplement world, and taurine earns its spot in a thoughtful supplement stack.
 Start at 1–3g daily.
 It’s cheap, it dissolves in water, and the downside risk is essentially zero.
 That’s a rare combination.

-See full scores in the Formulate app
+See full scores in Formulate

 Every product scored 50–100 against clinical research.
-Compare brands, check dose safety, and build your stack.
+Compare brands, check dose safety, and build your stack — free, no account required.